-Note: If you were to restrict yourself to eating only low GI foods – your diet would be unbalanced and high in fat and calories, leading to weight gain and increasing your risk of heart disease.
+Note: If you were to restrict yourself to eating only low GI foods, your diet is likely to be unbalanced and may be high in fat and calories, leading to weight gain and increasing your risk of heart disease.
 It is important not to focus exclusively on GI and to think about the balance of your meals, which should be low in fat, salt and sugar and contain plenty of fruit and vegetables.

 Educating yourself on GI

 There are books that give a long list of GI values for many different foods.
 This kind of list does have its limitations.
 The GI value relates to the food eaten on its own and in practice we usually eat foods in combination as meals.
 Bread, for example is usually eaten with butter or margarine, and potatoes could be eaten with meat and vegetables.